mishadynin/gravity/README.md

 Instructions: [download the program text] (https://raw.githubusercontent.com/mishadynin/gravity/master/g.c), save it to a file, compile and run it.
-It is *very important* that you preserve the formatting (if you delete or add a single newline, the program will not work!)&nbsp;
+It is *very important* that you preserve the formatting: if you delete or add a single newline, the program will not work!
-`#define&nbsp;O&nbsp;+\` must be the first line in the .c file.

 ```C
 #define O +\